robbert-harms/MDT/docs/_dynamic_modules/parameters.rst

 During model optimization, MDT checks the model for protocol parameters and tries to match the names of the protocol parameters with the names of the columns in the Protocol.
 This name matching allows the user to add their own column definitions to the protocol file, only by ensuring a common name between the protocol parameter and the protocol column name.

-A protocol parameter is identified by having the super class :py:class:`~mdt.models.parameters.ProtocolParameterConfig` and are commonly placed in the Python module named ``protocol.py``.
+A protocol parameter is identified by having the super class :py:class:`~mdt.models.parameters.ProtocolParameterTemplate` and are commonly placed in the Python module named ``protocol.py``.

 .. _static_map_parameters: